vllm-project/vllm/docs/source/design/multiprocessing.md

 - <https://github.com/vllm-project/vllm/pull/8823>

-## Multiprocessing in v1
+## Prior State in v1

-There is an environment variable to control whether multiprocessing is used in the v1 engine core, `VLLM_ENABLE_V1_MULTIPROCESSING`.
-This defaults to off.
+There was an environment variable to control whether multiprocessing is used in the v1 engine core, `VLLM_ENABLE_V1_MULTIPROCESSING`.
+This defaulted to off.

 - <https://github.com/vllm-project/vllm/blob/d05f88679bedd73939251a17c3d785a354b2946c/vllm/envs.py#L452-L454>

-When it's enabled, the v1 `LLMEngine` will create a new process to run the engine core.
+When it was enabled, the v1 `LLMEngine` would create a new process to run the engine core.

 - <https://github.com/vllm-project/vllm/blob/d05f88679bedd73939251a17c3d785a354b2946c/vllm/v1/engine/llm_engine.py#L93-L95>
 - <https://github.com/vllm-project/vllm/blob/d05f88679bedd73939251a17c3d785a354b2946c/vllm/v1/engine/llm_engine.py#L70-L77>
 - https://github.com/vllm-project/vllm/blob/d05f88679bedd73939251a17c3d785a354b2946c/vllm/v1/engine/core_client.py#L44-L45

-It is currently off by default for all the reasons mentioned above - compatibility with dependencies and code using vLLM as a library.
+It was off by default for all the reasons mentioned above - compatibility with dependencies and code using vLLM as a library.

-### Proposed Changes
+### Changes Made in v1

 There is not an easy solution with Python's `multiprocessing` that will work everywhere.
 As a first step, we can get v1 into a state where it does "best